-The Group's revenue for the years ended 31 December 2020 and 2019 amounted to approximately HK\$1,131.8 million and HK\$1,397.5 million respectively, representing a decrease of approximately 19.0%.
-The decrease was mainly due to the decrease in revenue in the cleaning services segment with some contracts expiring during the Year.
+The Group's revenue for the years ended 31 December 2021 and 2020 amounted to approximately HK\$1,273.8 million and HK\$1,131.8 million respectively, representing an increase of approximately 12.5%.
+The increase was mainly due to the overall increase in revenue in our services segments of cleaning together with waste management and recycling with increase in number of contracts and orders during the Year.